seL4/camkes-tool/docs/index.md

   passed over a procedure interface to be unwrapped by the receiving component.
   Unwrapping will fail if the underlying pointer is not into a dataport that is shared with the receiver. `dataport_unwrap_ptr` returns `NULL` on failure.

+**`void`&nbsp;_`dataport`_`_acquire(void)`**

+> An acquire memory fence.
+Any read from the dataport preceding this fence in program order will take place before any read or write following this fence in program order.
+In uniprocessor environments, this is always a compiler memory fence.
+In multiprocessor environments, memory barrier instructions will be emitted if necessary, depending on the affinities of component instances connected by the dataport.

+**`void`&nbsp;_`dataport`_`_release(void)`**

+> A release memory fence.
+Any write to the dataport following this fence in program order will take place after any read or write preceding this fence in program order.
+In uniprocessor environments, this is always a compiler memory fence.
+In multiprocessor environments, memory barrier instructions will be emitted if necessary, depending on the affinities of component instances connected by the dataport.

 **`void *camkes_dma_alloc(size_t size, int align)`** (`#include <camkes/dma.h>`) **`void camkes_dma_free(void *ptr, size_t size)`** (`#include <camkes/dma.h>`)